How can you reduce the risk of solar panel roof fires?

 How can fire-resistant roof boards help to further mitigate the risk of solar panel fires?

-Given that the risks of a solar panel roof fires cannot be completely eliminated, the use of fire-resistant roof boards between the waterproofing membrane and insulation layer incorporates a layer of fire resistance into the roof to help slow down the spread of fire and potentially limit damage, should a fire occur on the roof.
+Given the risks of a roof mounted Solar PV, fires cannot be completely eliminated.
+The use of fire-resistant roof boards between the waterproofing membrane and insulation layer incorporates a layer of fire resistance into the roof to help slow down the spread of fire and potentially limit damage, should a fire occur on the roof.

 DensDeck® Roof Boards are comprised of a gypsum core and fibreglass mats, both of which are classified as non-combustible.
 The embedded facers form the first line of defence against a fire followed by the gypsum core.

 DensDeck® Roof Boards are used as a component in over 398,487 flat roof assemblies that achieve a FM Approvals (FM) Class A fire performance.
-These assemblies are assessed to higher standards than required by building regulations and can give specifiers reassurance that they are selecting a proven system to help mitigate the risks posed by solar panel roof fires.
+These assemblies are assessed to higher standards than required by building regulations and can give specifiers reassurance that they are selecting a proven system to help mitigate the risks posed by roof mounted Solar PV fires.

-If you would like to find out how selecting DensDeck® Roof Boards as part of your flat roof specification can help reduce the impact of solar panel roof fires, please contact us today for detailed project advice and guidance.
+If you would like to find out how selecting DensDeck® Roof Boards as part of your flat roof specification can help reduce the impact of roof mounted Solar PV fires, please contact us today for detailed project advice and guidance.

 1 Fault tree analysis of fires on rooftops with photovoltaic systems – Journal of Building Engineering 29 Nov 2021